cb-agr/agriPlot/README.md

 **Description**

-This function takes a fieldBookLLSPDF and removes border or filler from the testName variable.
+This function takes a fieldBookLLSPDF and removes border or filler plots from the testName variable.

 **Usage**